“There are no rules for good photographs,

 Most or all beginners tend to ‘shoot’ pictures – the camera is aimed at the subject and then the shutter is fired.
 The result is one of most common errors in photographic composition – the feet of the person being photographed are cut off and lots of empty sky or dead branches or irrelevant whatever in the top half of the picture.

 The Rule Of Thirds was devised by traditional painters as a guide to improve the balance of a picture.
-When the main or dominant points of interest lie on lines that intersect the picture in ‘thirds’, the picture is supposed to attain a dynamic equilibrium.
+When the main or dominant points of interest lie on lines that intersect the picture in ‘thirds’, the picture is purported to have a dynamic equilibrium.

-Here is the danger in being influenced by the so-called Rules of Composition – the composition of a subject is immediately questioned or discarded if the main subject is placed anywhere else in the frame, eg. at the edges, or even at the center of the picture, regardless of the initial emotional impact.
+Dogma about these Rules of Composition would mean the composition of a subject is immediately questioned or discarded if the main subject is placed anywhere else in the frame, eg. at the edges, or even at the center of the picture, regardless of the initial emotional impact.

 Frame.
 Don’t just aim

-That is the only guideline to good composition that I can think of that encourages the photographer to be creative.
+That is the only guideline to good composition that I can think of which encourages the photographer to be creative.

 Take your time to look at what is actually presented in the viewfinder.